Railroad Hotel

-The Railroad Hotel (Seth Davis Tavern) is a building that served as an historic hotel at the triangular lot where Washington Street joins Watertown Street (Route 16) in the West Newton section of Newton, Massachusetts.
+The Railroad Hotel (Seth Davis Tavern) is a building that served as a historic hotel at the triangular lot where Washington Street joins Watertown Street (Route 16) in the West Newton section of Newton, Massachusetts.
 Built in 1831, it is the only early building still standing in West Newton's village center.
 The Railroad Hotel is on the National Register of Historic Places and is a contributing property to the West Newton Village Center Historic District.